 For salaried employees who are returning from a period of statutory absence (such as family-related leave) and are furloughed, the general principle is that employers use their salary, before tax, and not the pay they received whilst on statutory absence.
 Although the guidance does not provide a specific date against which to measure salary, presumably it would be the employee’s salary as of the date they returned.

-There is also a saving provision in the latest rules, which states that if an employer relied on the earlier rules and used February 28 instead of March 19, the employer can still use the salary as at that date instead for its first furlough reimbursement claim.
+There is also a saving provision in the CURRENT rules, which states that if an employer relied on the original rules and used February 28 instead of March 19, the employer can still use the salary as at that date instead for its first furlough reimbursement claim.

 For employees with variable incomes, including “zero-hour” employees, the situation is more complicated.
 For employees with variable incomes who have been employed for a full year, employers will be able to claim the higher of either: